3 October 2023

 Many companies are becoming hesitant to publicly disclose ESG performance due to the increased scrutiny from stakeholders and criticisms of greenwashing.
 For this reason, transparency is critical.
 We would encourage companies to be open with their progress on ESG, demonstrating the positive actions that have been taken, while inviting scrutiny through transparency.

-In summary, data is crucial for informed decision making, and ESG is no exception.
-Every business should now be aiming to formalise or optimise their data management strategy.
+In summary, data is crucial for informed decision-making, and ESG is no exception.
+Every business should now be aiming to formalize or optimize their data management strategy.
 This is now an essential requirement to meet stakeholder demands and legal requirements.
 To get started, we recommend taking stock of current data and processes, identifying core and desirable ESG data, and developing clear and concise guidelines.
-The importance of establishing robust and transparent data management processes cannot be over-emphasised.
+The importance of establishing robust and transparent data management processes cannot be over-emphasized.
 Whether you are just beginning to approach the topic of ESG reporting or looking to supplement existing data and reporting, Longevity can offer our support.
 How can Longevity Partners help you with our Data Management Services?

 Longevity seeks to establish long-term relationships with our clients and can provide ongoing or one-off data quality assessments, offering recommendations for enhancing the data management strategy and improving data quality.
 Additionally, we can provide a formal assurance process of ESG data to add credibility, trust and confidence in ESG reporting.

 If you would like to know more about our services, please contact firstname.lastname@example.org.